English

 4.88%

-Prices dropped as users chose shorter service times to match their true needs.
+Prices dropped as users chose shorter times to match their true needs

 Challenge 2